SilliCONIC/silliconic.github.io/README.md

 Welcome to my GitHub profile!

-I'm a passionate engineer and researcher with experience across **biomedical engineering**, **3D printing**, and **computational biology**.
+I'm a passionate engineer and researcher with experience across **Biomedical engineering**, **Additive Manufacturing**, and **Computational Biology**.
 Currently working at **Universitätsmedizin Göttingen** as a scientific researcher, I'm deeply involved in medical technology and digital surgery innovation.

 ---